| |

 What’s magic about 5 acres?

 Not a thing.
 In fact, it’s more helpful to think in the 3ish – 7ish acre range.
-Staying within that approximate range for a search will allow for a very productive homestead that you can live out most any homesteading dream on – livestock, gardens, orchards, market gardens, permaculture, specialty crops.
+Staying within that approximate range for a search will allow for a very productive homestead that you can live out most any homesteading dream on – livestock, gardens, orchards, market gardens, permaculture, and specialty crops.
 You can dabble in it all.

 A property below 3 acres may limit what you can produce.
-Primarily livestock can get challenging to do well on smaller acreage, or get expensive with ongoing hay cost.
+Primarily livestock can get challenging to do well on smaller acreage or get expensive with ongoing hay cost.

 Ten or more acres can be a tipping point in the opposite direction.
 Larger equipment.
 Additional infrastructure.
 Higher maintenance costs.
 More land can make it challenging for someone starting out and trying to homestead on a budget to afford.